-Each significant industrial user and each industrial user notified of applicability of this section based on said user's use or storage of flammable, volatile, explosive or corrosive materials, shall provide protection from accidental discharge to the sewerage system of prohibited materials or other substances regulated by this Ordinance.
+Each industrial user notified of applicability of this section based on said user's use or storage of flammable, volatile, explosive or corrosive materials, or has the potential for a slug discharge, shall provide protection from accidental discharge to the sewerage system of prohibited materials or other substances regulated by this Ordinance.
 Facilities to prevent such discharge shall be provided and maintained at the user's own cost and expense.
 Additionally, each such industrial user must have detailed plans on file at the District showing facilities and operating procedures to provide this protection.

-Plans shall contain all elements required under 40 CFR 403.8(f)(2)(v) and shall be approved by the District prior to construction of new facilities.
+Plans shall contain all elements required under 40 CFR 403.8(f)(2)(vi) and shall be approved by the District prior to construction of new facilities.
 Plans and facilities previously approved by the District shall be re-evaluated by the District at least once every two years and must be modified by the industrial user upon a determination by the Director of Research and Development that modifications are necessary.
-Plans shall be certified by a Professional Engineer registered in the State of Illinois.
+Plans shall be certified by a Registered Professional Engineer licensed by the state of Illinois.